 The trickiest part about doing a backdoor Roth IRA is dealing with the pro-rata rule.
 A typical emergency physician can neither contribute to a Roth IRA nor deduct a traditional IRA contribution, although a traditional IRA contribution is permissible.
 This is known as a nondeductible traditional IRA.
 However, when doing a Roth conversion, the IRS does not permit you to just convert the nondeductible dollars into a Roth IRA.
 The traditional IRA must be converted pro-rata.

-Read the rest of the article here, then come back, leave a comment, and answer the poll.
 Are you doing a backdoor Roth IRA?
 If not, why not?